dereklarson/bento/README.md

 `pip3 install bento-dash`

-To make sure everything is working, try building the demo app:
+To make sure everything is working, try running the demo app:

-`python3 -m bento.dashboards.demo`

-If there are no warnings, you should see `bento_app.py` and `assets/`.
-You can now run:

-`python3 bento_app.py`
+`bento-demo`

 And navigate in your browser to `localhost:8050`.